Shipping Container Homes: Tips, Tricks & What to Know

 why build a shipping container home

-Due to the metalwork, shipping container homes are a little more advanced in terms of building and modifying.
+container home kitchenDue to the metalwork experience needed, shipping container homes are a little more advanced in terms of building and modifying.
 They aren’t always the right fit for the typical hobbyist or DIYer who doesn’t have prior building skills because there is quite a bit of technical work required (the obvious metalwork, plus other skills like concrete, engineering, etc.).
-The big appeal of shipping container homes really comes from the modular design and the modern look.
+The big appeal of shipping container homes really comes from their modular design and the modern look.

-Shipping container homes are very strong and sustainable.
-They’re built to last with a tough exterior that holds up to hurricanes and earthquakes.
-It’s also nice to give life to the used containers that would ordinarily go to waste.
-Many shipping containers are used once and then sit empty in ports (or get melted down).
+That said, there are many other reasons why a shipping container home is an appealing option.
+For one thing, shipping container homes are relatively inexpensive.
+They’re also strong — they’re built to last with a tough exterior that holds up to hurricanes and earthquakes — and sustainable.
+It’s nice to give life to the used containers that would ordinarily be used once and then sit empty in ports (or get melted down).

 Shipping container homes are also fairly easy to transport intact.
-Yes, they’re extremely heavy, so they aren’t exactly a tiny house on wheels, but moving a shipping container home to a new foundation is doable without disrupting the structure of the home itself.
+Yes, they’re extremely heavy, so they aren’t exactly a tiny house on wheels, but moving a shipping container house to a new foundation is doable without disrupting the structure of the home itself.
 The containers can be stacked to expand into multi-story homes or configured in interesting modular designs.

 The Pros and Cons of Shipping Container Homes